 You are required to complete the International Programs ICON course "Education Abroad Pre-Departure Orientation" prior to departure.
 This orientation is mandatory for all students going abroad under the auspices of the University of Iowa.
 It covers many practical matters about living overseas, such as health and safety, communication, money, goals, and much more.
 You will be enrolled in this course by International Programs and an email will be sent to you once enrolled.
 If you have any questions, you can email email@example.com.

 This orientation will be facilitated by your study abroad advisor and will cover content specific to your program and host country.
 It could be conducted in a group setting or one-on-one depending on your type of planned activity abroad.
 Your study abroad advisor will send you more information about this mandatory in-person session.

-ACT will provide you with a variety of predeparture resources to prepare you for your study abroad experience.
-These will include a packing list, cultural information, housing instructions, etc. Ensure that you thoroughly review any information provided to you by ACT, share it with your loved ones, and refer back to it if you have any questions.
+ACT will provide you with a variety of pre-departure resources to prepare you for your study abroad experience.
+These will include a packing list, cultural information, housing instructions, etc. Ensure that you thoroughly review any information provided to you by ACT and refer back to it if you have any questions.

 These materials may be periodically updated to reflect new program information prior to departure.
 Be sure to check your e-mail often, so that you're aware of any updates or changes.